theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The string form of the float
     :rtype: Variable

-.. py:function:: StrFStrEx(variable number, variable languageSpecific, variable precision)
+.. ven:function:: StrFStrEx(variable number, variable languageSpecific, variable precision)

     This function converts the floating point number input into the corresponding character string